Azure/Azure-AI-Content-Safety-Private-Preview/README.md

   - UK phone numbers

   - Social Security numbers

-# 📝QuickStart - Text moderation by using the API
+## 💡 QuickStart - Test text moderation by using the API

 Before you can begin to test content moderation or integrate it into your custom applications, you need to create and subscribe to a Content Moderator resource and get the subscription key for accessing the resource.

-## 1. Create and subscribe to a Content Moderator resource
+### 1. Create and subscribe to a Content Moderator resource

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. In the left pane, select **Create a resource**.